Index of Services, UK: February 2026

 1. Main points

-• 4 of the 14 sectors (one sector saw flat growth) showed a decline in Quarter 3 2025, with the main contributors being "professional, scientific and technical activities" (down 0.6%) and "other services" (down 3.4%).
+• 4 of the 14 sectors showed a decline in the three months to February 2026, with the main contributor being "administrative and support service activities" (down 0.8%).

-• There were monthly decreases in 6 of the 14 sectors in September 2025, like the Quarter 3 2025 falls; the largest negative contributions in the month came from "professional, scientific and technical activities" (down 0.9%) and "other services" (down 2.9%).
+• There were monthly decreases in 1 of the 14 sectors (1 sector had flat growth) in February 2026; the only fall on the month came from "accommodation and food service activities" (down 0.3%).

 Nôl i'r tabl cynnwys